 one pound a day due to everyone's lovely cooking and persistence!haha

-At my internship, Maiti Nepal, I have not only been honored to meet
+At my internship, Maiti Nepal, I have not only been honored to meetworking for about 4 days.
+If I had to used 1-2 words to describe my

 Ms. Anuradha Koirala, but also her team, who are as much of a hero as